|

 American Orient Express Seen here

 passing near Taylorsville.
-This luxury train transports tourists throughout the country
+This luxury train transports tourists

 and makes stops throughout Virginia.